hetalang/heta-specifications/syntax.md

     ...
     ```

-1. The action statement consists of dictinary part and a set of shortened properties.
-The parts have the following priority rule: the subsequent part has the higher priority.
+1. The action statement consists of a dictionary part and a set of shortened properties.
+The parts have the following priority rule: the subsequent part has a higher priority.
 List of part types are:

     - Dictionary
     - Index